manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     console.log(person.name);

 Ok, back to our web server.
-Scrap the current of `index.js` and let's re-start with the initial content:
+Scrap the current content of `index.js` and re-start with the following initial content:

     const http = require("http");

 It's now clear what that does: it gives us a variable named `http` with an object that is exported by internal Node.js module "http".
-There's now black magic involved, actually - see https://github.com/nodejs/node/blob/v14.15.4/lib/http.js#L59-L74 for the code that exports this object.
+There's no black magic involved, actually - see https://github.com/nodejs/node/blob/v14.15.4/lib/http.js#L59-L74 for the code that exports this object.

-As you can see, this module exports more than a dozen values - for now, we are especially interested in function value `createServer` which, believe it or not, can be used to create an HTTP server, like this:
+As you can see, this module exports more than a dozen values - for now, we are especially interested in function value `createServer` which, believe it or not, can be used to create an HTTP server.
+It is used like this:

     const http = require("http");